Clad3815/Twitch-Streamer-GPT/README.md

 Be certain to fill in the `.env` file with accurate credential details for each service to set the environment variables correctly.

 **Important**: As it contains confidential data, ensure the `.env` file is always kept hidden to prevent inappropriate use.

+## Twitch Bot and Broadcaster Scopes

+To set up your application credentials correctly, include the necessary scopes for both your bot and broadcaster from Twitch.

+### For Bot:

+You'll need to include these scopes:

+- `chat:read`: Read chat messages from all users including users in channels where the bot has been modded.
+- `chat:edit`: Send chat and channel messages.

+### For Broadcaster:

+You'll need to include these scopes:

+- `chat:read`: Read chat messages from all users including users in channels where the bot has been modded.
+- `chat:edit`: Send chat and channel messages.
+- `channel:read:redemptions`: Read redemption objects and to read all redemptions of Custom Rewards.
+- `bits:read`: Read Bits information for the channel.
+- `channel_subscriptions`: Read all subscriptions to a channel.

 ## Essential Environment Variables